 Introduction

 Increasing temperatures have been linked with global increases in the frequency and intensity of wildfires, sparking concern that changing fire regimes will lead to rapid ecosystem change if local resilience is exceeded (Young et al. 2017).
 Warming in high latitude environments is taking place faster than any other environment and due to this, local fire regimes may have already surpassed historical ranges of variability: Fire return intervals in the boreal forests of Interior Alaska have shrunk from an average of 100-300 years to 10-20 years in the last six decades (Kasischke et al. 2010, Brown & Johnstone et al. 2012, Johnstone & Chapin 2006A, Johnstone & Chapin 2006B).
 Shortening fire intervals have been shown to alter successional pathways through seedbank and substrate consumption, and theoretical model outputs suggest that an increase in area reburned in short intervals may lead to a shift in forest community composition from conifer-dominated stands to deciduous shrublands and grasslands (Johnstone et al. 2009, Hoy et al. 2016).
-Initial empirical observations of reburns in boreal system indicate increases in the presence of deciduous species after fire, but the specific effects of three or more fires each occurring within a few decades remains unknown, limiting our ability to make inferences regarding future boreal forest community composition.
+Initial empirical observations of two fires in short periods in boreal system indicate increases in the presence of deciduous species after fire, but the specific effects of three or more fires each occurring within a few decades remains unknown, limiting our ability to make inferences regarding future boreal forest community composition.
 Studying postfire regeneration in the boreal system is essential to understanding and predicting the impact of ongoing environmental and climatic change in high-latitude environments.

+The transition of dominance from conifers to birch and other deciduous species following two consecutive fires has been well documented but often assumes complete dominance and low flammability of birch (CITE).
+Furthermore, little is known regarding heterogeneity in the spatial effects of shortening fire intervals.

 We hypothesize that the specific mechanism responsible for the reduction in conifer reestablishment after multiple fires is the depth of organic layer.
 Organic layers tend to be relatively thick in boreal forests and are often capped with a thick layer of moss or sphagnum.
 The presence of this layer favors conifers: Conifers (including black spruce) rely on large aerial seedbanks produced from semi-serotinous cones after a fire to reproduce.
 The quantity of seed produced means that conifers are able to establish on thick organic layer, whereas deciduous species often only recruit from seed on exposed mineral soil.
 High-severity fires may consume organic layers, therefore enabling deciduous species the reproductive advantage over conifers.
 Repeated fires in particular may prevent the reestablishment of organic layers entirely (Johnstone et al. 2009, Brown and Johnstone 2012, Brown et al. 2015).

-The transition of dominance from conifers to birch and other deciduous species following two consecutive fires has been well documented but often assumes complete dominance and low flammability of birch (CITE).
-Furthermore, little is known regarding heterogeneity in the spatial effects of shortening fire intervals.
 This study set out to characterize post-fire regeneration after three short-interval fires in a black spruce forest in Interior Alaska.
 We hypothesis that a reduction in organic soil layers disadvantages conifer regeneration, promoting a transition of black spruce stands into shrublands and grasslands dominated by deciduous species.
-We anticipate that dry, sloped sites may be less resilient to this transition due to the more homogenous effect of frequent fire on local organic soil layers.
+We anticipate that dry, sloped sites may be less resistant to this transition due to the more homogenous effect of frequent fire on local organic soil layers.
 The effects of multiple, short-interval fires on boreal successional trajectories may be mediated through organic soil consumption and loss of seedbank.
 We tested these hypotheses by documenting patterns of succession and site conditions in stands of varying fire history.

 Methods